2. MPSD HPC system#

 As a second example for loading pre-compiled packages let us search for octopus:

-Multiple versions of octopus may be available.
+Multiple versions of octopus are available.
 We can specify a particular version in order to get more information on how to load the module:

 gcc/11.3.0 openmpi/4.1.4